drodriguezol/foundations-of-data-science-activities/README.md

 ## Champion Model Selection
 After tuning hyperparameters, a separate validation set can be used to compare the performance of different model architectures and select the best performing model (the champion model).

+# Boosting Fundamentals

+Boosting constructs an ensemble of weak learners sequentially, with each learner attempting to rectify the errors made by its predecessor.
+Unlike random forests, boosting can utilize various types of weak learners, not just tree-based methods.

+## AdaBoost: Adaptive Boosting

+AdaBoost is a tree-based boosting method that assigns higher weights to observations that previous learners struggled to predict accurately.
+The final prediction in AdaBoost is determined by aggregating the predictions of all trees in the ensemble, with more accurate trees having greater influence.

+## Understanding Gradient Boosting

+Unlike AdaBoost, which adjusts weights on misclassified instances, Gradient Boosting focuses on predicting and rectifying the errors (residuals) made by preceding models in the sequence.
+Each new base learner is trained on the residuals of the previous model, aiming to progressively reduce the overall error.

+## Advantages and Disadvantages of Gradient Boosting

+Gradient Boosting Machines (GBMs) are known for their high accuracy and scalability, making them suitable for complex tasks and large datasets.
+However, GBMs can be complex to tune due to multiple hyperparameters and may lack interpretability, often referred to as "black-box models."

+# Hyperparameter Tuning in XGBoost

+## Max Depth
+Similar to decision trees and random forests, this controls the depth of each tree, impacting model complexity and potential overfitting.
+Low values are generally preferred, typically ranging from 2 to 10.

+## n_estimators
+This determines the maximum number of base learners (trees) in the ensemble.
+The optimal value depends on the dataset size and is best found using grid search, typically ranging from 50 to 500.

+# Important XGBoost Hyperparameters

+## Learning Rate
+This crucial parameter controls the weight given to each consecutive tree's prediction, preventing over-correction and overfitting.
+Lower values lead to more conservative updates and often require more trees to compensate.

+## min_child_weight
+Acting as a regularization parameter, this determines the minimum weight allowed in a child node before a split can occur.
+Higher values prevent splits that lead to very small and potentially overfit child nodes.